These definitions were developed by members of the Loss and Damage Collaboration, the

 How is Loss and Damage different from adaptation?

 Adaptation plays a critical role in avoiding and reducing loss and damage to climate change impacts.
-However, the IPCC has recognized that there are limits to what can be avoided and reduced by adaptation, which has been supported by
+However, the IPCC has recognized that there are limits to what can be avoided and reduced by adaptation.
+This has been supported by

 empirical research and